fujidaiti/smooth_sheets/README.md

 <br/>

-## For developers with Flutter 3.24+
+## For developers using Flutter 3.24+

-If your project uses Flutter 3.24.0 or later, it is recommended to use the pre-release versions named `1.0.0-f324.x.x.x`.
-You can still use the non-pre-release versions (e.g. `0.9.4`) with Flutter 3.24+, but you may encounter some issues related to `PopScope` widget due to a breaking change in Flutter 3.24.
-There are no functional and API differences between the pre-release versions and the non-pre-release versions, except that the pre-release versions require Flutter 3.24.0 or later.
+If your project uses Flutter 3.24.0 or later, we recommend using the pre-release versions named `1.0.0-f324.x.x.x`.
+While you can still use the non-pre-release versions (e.g., `0.9.4`) with Flutter 3.24+, you may encounter issues related to the `PopScope` widget due to a breaking change in Flutter 3.24.
+There are no functional or API differences between the pre-release and non-pre-release versions, except that the pre-release versions require Flutter 3.24.0 or later.

 ```yaml
 dependencies: